 Can you design and build an Arctic Crawler that can explore the frigid north?
 Using a toothbrush, motor, battery, and your creativity, take on a variety of polar challenges.

-NOTE CHANGE IN TIME TO BEGIN AT 12:30 PM.
+Note time change - new start time is 12:30 PM.
 Join us for a morning with Cyndie Glazer, the Lake Oswego Library’s visionary Program and Volunteer Coordinator, who will tell us the fascinating story of the creation of Lake Oswego Reads -- now in its 12th year.